 Activities with Machines

 A sport by my definition requires some human physical exertion, so if a machine is doing all the physical work then it cannot be considered a sport.
 Motor boating made one appearance at the Olympic Games in 1908, thereafter any motorized sport has been explicitly left off the Olympic games program.
 That does not mean it is not a sport.
 Along with the large range of motorsports (e.g. formula 1, rallying, enduro) these are sports that do require human physical skill and exertion.
 Just ask any motocross rider if there is any physical effort required.
-However, purely motorized sports such as model airplanes and robot soccer are not sports.
+However, purely motorized sports such as model airplanes, drone racing and robot soccer are not sports (but may be listed for completeness).

 Competitive e-gaming is very popular, but does not have the physical demands that enable them to be classified as sports.
 There are others too: contesting (also known as radiosport) is a competitive activity pursued by amateur radio operators.